How we find possibilities

 Possibilities are suggestions we attach to specific URLs so you can prioritize fixes and content improvements.
 They are not a manual checklist you fill in—our systems derive them while we crawl your site and, where the data exists, while we compare pages to stored Google Search Console performance.

 In SEO Perception, a website is always tied to a Search Console property when you add it—you pick the property during setup (see Adding a website).
+Onboarding runs an initial Search Console ingestion attempt before the first crawl is seeded, so stored performance data is more likely to exist when we first evaluate pages (very new or low-traffic properties may still have little or no data in Google).
 So the question is not “GSC or no GSC,” but whether we have finished collecting and storing performance rows for a given URL and time range, and whether a suggestion needs that data at all.

 Two ingredients: crawl and Search Console